neinkob15/Dualis-API/README.md

 Alternatively you can use the webserver.
 See here for an example: https://neinkob.de/grades.
 <br />Use your dhbw email (mustermann.max@dh-karlsruhe.de) as username and your password.

-## contact

-Feel free to send me a mail at jakob-gietl@gmx.de.